Al-Sawalima

 Al-Sawalima was a Palestinian Arab village in the Jaffa Subdistrict.
 It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on March 30, 1948.
 It was located 11 km northeast of Jaffa, situated 2 km north of the al-'Awja River.

 History

+In 1051 AH/1641/2, the Bedouin tribe of al-Sawālima from around Jaffa attacked the villages of Subṭāra, Bayt Dajan, al-Sāfiriya, Jindās, Lydda and Yāzūr belonging to Waqf Haseki Sultan.